Fanatics Sportsbook Promo: Bet $5, Get $200 FanCash for NCAA Conference Tournaments and NBA Weekend Action

 New customers only.
 Terms, including FanCash terms, apply.
 The offer is available in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, NC, NJ, OH, PA, TN, VA, VT, WV, and WY.

-Claiming your Fanatics Sportsbook sign-up bonus takes just minutes and positions you to bet on conference tournament finals and NBA games immediately.
+Claiming your Fanatics Sportsbook sign-up bonus for this weekend's conference tournament finals and NBA slate requires completing a straightforward registration and betting process.

-- Visit the Fanatics Sportsbook website or download the mobile app from the App Store or Google Play Store.
+- Download the Fanatics Sportsbook app from the App Store or Google Play Store, or visit their website to begin account creation.

-- Create your account by providing your full name, mailing address, email, date of birth, and the last four digits of your Social Security number.
+- Complete the registration process by providing your full name, mailing address, email, date of birth, and the last four digits of your Social Security number.

-- Complete email authentication to activate your account and verify your identity.
+- Verify your identity and authenticate your email address to activate your new account.

+- Navigate to any NCAA conference tournament championship or NBA game and select your preferred betting market.

-- Toggle on the promotion in your bet slip and place a $5 cash wager on any market with odds of -500 or better.
+- Toggle on the promotion in your bet slip before placing your qualifying $5 wager with minimum odds of -500.

 Odds refresh periodically and are subject to change.
 If you or someone you know has a gambling problem and wants help, call 1-800-GAMBLER.